-A talented and tragic fast bowler was born.
+A talented and tragic fast bowler is born.
 Although he took 45 wickets in 15 Tests for West Indies, Winston Davis made his real mark in ODI cricket.
 His figures of 7 for 51 against Australia at Headingley in 1983 were for 20 years the best in any World Cup match.
-He was paralysed after suffering spinal injuries when he fell from a tree in 1998.
+He was paralysed after suffering spinal injuries when he fell from a tree in 1997.

 The first day of the first Test to feature three pairs of brothers in one Test team.
 Andy and Grant Flower, Bryan and Paul Strang, and Gavin and John Rennie played for Zimbabwe against New Zealand in Harare.
 Guy Whittall was also in the team; his cousin Andy was 12th man.
 Grant Flower made a century in each innings of a drawn match.